spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/README.md

 ## Heads Up

 Students are very likely to come across jQuery solutions when searching for DOM/event resources.
 Make sure to let them know that we will cover jQuery in the next unit, so for now, do not consult resources that include the word `jQuery` or the `$` variable.

-Next week, we have a day dedicated to interview preparation.
-Make sure that you are familiar with all of the algorithms in the 5.3 Lesson Plan prior to the start of class.

 ## Helpful Links